michael-franke/michael-franke.github.io/CompPsychLing_2016/index.md

 After some general introduction during the first session, we will read one or two papers per session. **Everybody must have studied each paper carefully at home.** Remaining questions will be answered in class.
 We will then indulge lavishly in collective reflection and discussion on each paper's potential merits, weaknesses, implications and open issues.

+### examination

+Each class begins with a very short quiz (2 - 4 questions, possibly multiple choice) about the text that we will discuss in that class.
+All quizes receive scores.
+In order to be admitted to the final exam, it is necessary to have at least 70% of the maximally possible total score from all quizes.
+The grade is based on the score from the final exam.

 ### schedule (tentative)

 <span style = "color:white"> dummy </span>